Why geography should not decide care: the story behind NNHF’s founding

 • Support patient groups in advocacy

-The first projects proved the concept: when healthcare professionals, nurses, physiotherapists, lab staff, and patient advocates learn and work together, they create networks that become local centres of care.
+Early successes lit the way The first projects proved the concept: when healthcare professionals, nurses, physiotherapists, lab staff, and patient advocates learn and work together, they create networks that become local centres of care.
 Those centres train others, and the momentum spreads.

 A commitment that lasts